FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 ## On-Click display of product detail page with Records API enabled

-If FACT-Finder's Records API is enabled, our Web Components will fetch the corresponding record of a `ff-suggest-item`, when it is clicked.
+If FACT-Finder's Records API is enabled, our FACT-Finder Web Components will fetch the corresponding record of a `ff-suggest-item`, when it is clicked.

 `ff-suggest` fires the event `suggest-product-record` when the API